-Curious about Colorado Springs altitude?
+Curious about Colorado Springs altitude sickness or the altitude of Colorado Springs?
 Are you planning a visit or thinking thinking about moving to the area?
 Wondering if that elevation is really as big a deal as everyone says it is?
-Whether you’re living in Colorado Springs, planning to visit, or vacationing here, it pays to understand the altitude and know how it affects you and daily life.
+Whether you’re living in Colorado Springs, planning to visit, or vacationing here, we'll share everything you need to know in this complete guide for Colorado Springs altitude sickness.

 Colorado Springs is known for its beautiful outdoor scenery and views.
 The city has many parks and trails to enjoy its natural beauty.
 There's many outdoor recreational activities and opportunities available year-round that attracts both visitors and movers alike.
 Hiking is a popular pastime with trails throughout the area.
 Climbers enjoy visiting Garden of the Gods and Pikes Peak for climbing excursions during all seasons of the year.
 Shooting sports are popular with indoor and outdoor ranges available nearby.
 USA Olympic facilities are headquartered in Colorado Springs, as with the altitude it's a fertile training environment.
 These are just some of the many reasons for Colorado Springs popularity.